Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day5.md

   * Repairing corrupted system files.
   * Replacing faulty hardware.

-# System Crash Analysis
-System Crash Analysis is the process of diagnosing why a Windows system crashes, such as during a Blue Screen of Death (BSOD), to identify and fix the root cause.

 # Key Concepts
   ### **_Dump Files_**
   When Windows crashes, it creates dump files—snapshots of system memory at the crash moment.
 These files contain critical information to analyze the error and are usually saved on the C: drive in locations like: